stevemussmann/StreamTree_arcpy/README.md

 Important notes:
 * This requires a valid ArcGIS license to use the arcpy tools.
 * I wrote this using ArcGIS 10.4 and have not tested any older (or newer) versions.
-* I have so far only tested this under Windows.
+* I have so far only tested the Python components under Windows and the Perl scripts under Linux (Ubuntu).
 * Every branch of the stream layer must either end at a site in the points file, or end at a place where the river forks to go to multiple points.
 * Reticulations in the stream file are not allowed.